 Set the oven temperature to 350° and heat up the dip just until heated through.
 Time will depend on how much dip is left.

-Yes, this bean dip is gluten free.
+Yes, this bean dip is actually already gluten free.
 Double check the refried beans ingredients when shopping but there should not be any glutenous ingredients in it.

 Hot Bean Dip

 - 20 oz can refried beans

 - 8 oz cream cheese softened

 - 1 jalapeno pepper older jalapenos are more spicy